Jayly Logo

 These two options are automatically saved to world, so data will not be deleted when leaving and joining the world.

-And finally, the Export Keyframes button will transfer the data from Cinematic Editor extension to Cinematic Runtime, meaning you can play a scene outside of editor mode.
+And finally, the Export Scene to Clipboard and Export Raw Scene to Clipboard buttons copy the scene data to clipboard, which you can play the scene outside of editor mode.

 If you want to change the keyframe's ease, you can select a keyframe from the Keyframes dropdown.
 The panel will show easing details for the selected keyframe.